Collection: Climbing Plants

 - Climbing rose - Beautiful, long-lived and fragrant climbing roses are the perfect plants to grow up walls, fences, pergolas and more.

-We’d say the Wisteria is pretty quick!
-It is an astonishingly beautiful plant, and it grows 3-4.5m every year.
-Why not take a look at the other contenders?
+We’d say wisteria is pretty quick!
+Astonishingly beautiful plants, wisterias can grow 3-4.5m every year.
+Why not take a look at some other contenders?

 What climbing plants bear fruit?

 Climbing plants are a great way of maximising your space by growing upwards and if your vertical garden can produce delicious fruits, even better!
-Check out our five favourite fruiting climbers.
+Check out our five favourite fruiting climbers If you haven't got the time for that, then consider kiwi, passion fruit and grape vines.

 What plants like to climb walls?